DNASB96/smol-game/README.md

 ## What's next?

 Here is a short list of the next few things that should come soon to the game (unordered):
-- simple menu + in game menu
+- simple menu
+- in-game menu
 - first ennemy encounter